kiuKisas/ovh_available/README.md

 # ovh_available

-ovh_available is a little ovh crawler writing in ruby with a gui in Qt4.
-It allow you to survey if an ovh server is available for rent.
+ovh_available is a little ovh crawler written in ruby with a gui in Qt4.
+It allows you to survey if an ovh server is available for rent.

 ## Install

 You need ruby, Qt4 and QtRuby.
 An example on arch:
 > pacman -S qt4 ruby

-You can use the gem manager for install QtRuby:
+You can use the gem manager to install QtRuby:
 > gem install qtbindings

 ## Screenshots